 I ended up back at my parents' for about 18 months, but our relationship started to break down again.
 I moved out of home and was placed in a B&B. I was then given a place at Centrepoint."

 Moving back to Centrepoint

 "My second experience at Centrepoint was great.
-The staff were really helpful and they were always there for me for whatever I needed.
+The staff were really helpful and were always there for me, whatever I needed.
 They even came to appointments at estate agents with me to help me move on into my own accommodation.